Mallory Hagan: Career

 When she moved to New York, Hagan first worked there for a few years, before using the scholarship money she had won since 2010 to enroll at the Fashion Institute of Technology (FIT), where she earned a degree in Advertising, Marketing and Communications.
 After her reign as Miss America, she had shifted her interest from marketing to communication and television hosting and changed her major to communications.
 Following her graduation she moved to Los Angeles to pursue a television career.
 She later returned to New York City and started a personal branding business called "Define: Mind.
 Mission.
 Marketing." with Claire Buffie, Miss New York 2010 to work as a marketing consultant.

 In August 2016, Hagan was hired as a reporter by WLTZ-TV, which is based in Columbus, Georgia, and reported from her home region East Alabama and the Columbus area.
 She was promoted to news anchor of the station's first evening news show WLTZ First News in April 2017 and worked in that position until February 2018, when she declared her congressional candidacy and moved back to her home town Opelika.

-She now works at The Dance Company INC in Madison, AL.